marshlendel/Chromaudio/README.md

 - SASS

 ## Notes and future improvements
-- While the design is responsive, some playback features behave finicky on mobile browsers
+- While the design is fully responsive, some playback features seem to behave finicky on mobile browsers
 - Add a search feature in library
 - Add volume control